friend1ws/nanomonsv/README.md

  - **reference.fa**: Path to reference genome used for the alignment

 This software can generate a list of SVs without specifying the matched control.
-But we have not tested the performance of the approach just using tumor sample, and recommend using the matched control data.
+But we have not tested the performance of the approach just using tumor sample, and strongly recommend using the matched control data.
 - **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file